hummingbird-project/hummingbird/README.md

 Lightweight server framework based off Swift NIO.
 Hummingbird is designed to require the minimum number of dependencies.
 The core library `Hummingbird` requires `swift-backtrace`, `swift-log`, `swift-nio`, `swift-nio-extras`, `swift-service-lifecycle` and `swift-trace` and makes no use of Foundation.

 Hummingbird is easy to extended.
-You can add middleware for processing requests before they reach your handlers and process the responses returned, add additional channel handlers to the server, extend the `Application` and `Request` classes and provide custom encoding/decoding of `Codable` objects.
+You can add middleware for processing requests before they reach your handlers and process the responses returned, add additional channel handlers to the server, extend the `Application`, `Request`, `Response` classes and provide custom encoding/decoding of `Codable` objects.

 The Hummingbird repository contains additional libraries to extend the framework to support some commonly required features.
 These have less limitations on what dependencies they can bring in.
 They currently include